ls1intum/Artemis/docs/dev/guidelines/server.rst

         }
     }

 What you notice here is that we can avoid the use of a Bean and also test deeper.
-Important to mention is that you need to close the mock at the end of the test again.
+Instead of mocking the uppermost method we will only throw the exception at the place where it could actually happen.
+Very important to mention is that you need to close the mock at the end of the test again.

 For a real example where a SpyBean was replaced with a static mock look at the SubmissionExportIntegrationTest.java in `here. <https://github.com/ls1intum/Artemis/commit/4843137aa01cfdf27ea019400c48df00df36ed45>`_